-Former player Marty McSorley was the culprit behind what was, without question, the worst scene in NHL history.McSorley was once suspended 23 games and served 18 months of probation for assaulting another person with a weapon after clubbing fellow enforcer and thug Donald Brashear with his stick in a game.337155Have they earned this reputation?
+McSorley was once suspended 23 games and served 18 months of probation for assaulting a person with a weapon after clubbing fellow enforcer Donald Brashear with his stick in a game.337155Have they earned this reputation?

 Earning not one but two suspensions of 25-plus games - two of the longest in league history - Simon slashed and stomped on other players with intent to injure them, earning him the rep as one of the dirtiest players ever.
-His first mega-suspension came after taking a two-handed swing at Ryan Hollweg, the second was for the time he knocked over fellow thug Jarkko Ruutu, stepping on Ruutu's leg with his skate.230132Have they earned this reputation?
+His first mega-suspension came after taking a two-handed swing at Ryan Hollweg, the second was for the time he knocked over fellow tough guy Jarkko Ruutu, stepping on Ruutu's leg with his skate.230132Have they earned this reputation?

 Most goaltenders typically aren't seen as thugs, but to argue that former goaltender Ron Hextall wasn't a bully would be a stretch.
 Hextall, who was involved in more than his fair share of fights, actually became the first NHL net-minder to ever reach 100 penalty minutes in a career.